Physical Therapist:

 The Verdict: Is EMS Worth It?

-This wasn’t some overnight miracle for me.
-And it wasn’t effortless in the way most products like to promise.
+It wasn’t effortless the way most products promise.

-And then let my body do what it already knew how to do.
+And then I let my body do what it already knew how to do.

-If you’ve had a baby, whether it was a year ago or ten, and you still struggle to really 'feel your abs' then keep reading....
+If you’ve had a baby, whether it was a year ago or ten,and you still struggle to really feel your abs, keep reading.

 If bending, standing, carrying, or even just getting through the day still feels harder than it should…

-And if you’ve already tried “doing all the right things”, workouts, and ab routines, and walked away feeling frustrated....
+And if you’ve already tried “doing all the right things” avoiding workouts, ab routines, stretches, and walked away frustrated…

-Then you are exactly where I was right before I discovered EMS.
+Then you are exactly where I was before I discovered EMS.

 If you’re looking for a quick fix, or something that gives you instant abs, this isn’t it.